 Ор- Description

-tional •
+tional

 argu-

-ments
+ments Chang this halo manages and suit

 -h, -help Show this help message and exit.

--d, -de- Print lots of debugging statements.
+-d, -de- bug Print lots of debugging statements.

-bug

 -v, -ver- Be verbose.

-bose
+bose De Vereuse.

 -e The experiment ID to use.
 Default test.

-EXPID,
+EXPID, •

+-expid

--expid EXPID
+EXPID

--C, Run in check mode (don't submit job to supercomputer).

--check Run in check mode (don't submit job to supercomputer).
+-c, Run in check mode (don't submit job to supercomputer).

+-check

--P, -pro- Write profiling information (esm-tools).
+-P, -pro- file Write profiling information (esm-tools).

-file

 -j Write the jobtype this run was called from (esm-tools internal).

-LAST_JOB TYPE,

-last_jobty

 LAST_JOB

+-last_jobty

+LAST_JOB

 -t TASK, The task to run.
 Choose from: compute, post, couple, tidy_and_resubmit.

--task
+-task TASK

-TASK The DID of the tests to always
+-p PID, The PID of the task to observe.

--p PID, -pid The PID of the task to observe.
+-p F1D, -pid The FID of the task to observe.

 PID

 -X E[x]clude this step.

-EXCLUDE, Z[n]v.uut uno oup.
+EXCLUDE, -

 -exclude

 EXCLUDE

 -o ONLY, [o]nly do this step.

 -only

 ONLY

+-r RESUME_F [r]esume from the specified run/step (i.e. to resume a second run you'll need to use -r 2).

+resume- NOII,

--r [r]esume from this step.
+from

-RESUME_F ROM,
+RESUME_F ROM

--resume-

-from DOM.

-RESUME_F [U]pdate the runscript in the experiment folder and associated files

--U, -up- date [O]puate the runscript in the experiment folder and associated files
+-U, -up- [U]pdate the runscript in the experiment folder and associated files

+date

+-update- Updates the requested files from external sources in a currently ongoing simulation.
+We strongly advise

+filetypes against using this option unless you really know what you are doing.

 -i, This option can be used to [i]nspect the results of a previous run, for example one prepared with -c.

 -inspect This argument needs an additional keyword.
-Choose among: overview (gives you the same litte message you see at the beginning of each run, lastlog (displays the last log file), explog (the overall experiment logfile), datefile (the overall experiment logfile), config (the Python dict that contains
+Choose among: overview (gives you the same little message you see at the heginning of each run lastles (displays the lest log file), explos (the overall

+sage you see at the beginning of each run, lastlog (displays the last log file), explog (the overall experiment logfile), datefile (the overall experiment logfile), config (the Python dict that contains

-all information), size (the size of the experiment folder), a filename or a directory name output the content of the file /directory if found in the last run folder.)
+all information), size (the size of the experiment folder), a filename or a directory name output the

+content of the file /directory if found in the last run folder.)